Launching a Podcast

 Script template example including delivery notes.

-Describe the scene
+4. Describe the Scene

 Podcasting is an audio medium, which means our audience doesn’t have any visual cues.
 If you refer to something, like an image, person, or video, make sure to describe it well so your listeners can picture it in their mind.
 Your descriptions should be detailed and vibrant.